From The Patriot Post editorial dictionary:

 Pollaganda depends on outcome-based opinion samples (polling instruments designed to generate a preferential outcome), which in large measure, reflects prior-opinion indoctrination or cultivation by the same media conducting the poll.
 The incestuous results are then used to manipulate public opinion further by advancing the perception that a particular candidate or opinion on an issue enjoys majority support.
 The MSM presents such polling as if it were completely objective.

 The "Pollaganda Effect," refers to the use of polling as propaganda.
-This term refers to political polling which often masquerades as "objective sampling," but in fact includes a particular bias -- who is asked what and how.
-That bias can be driven by ideology, advertising revenue or both -- which is to say that any commercial media outlet has an inherent conflict of interest in its polling.
+This term refers to political polling which often masquerades as "objective sampling," but in fact includes a particular bias — who is asked what and how.
+That bias can be driven by ideology, advertising revenue or both — which is to say that any commercial media outlet has an inherent conflict of interest in its polling.
 The Pollaganda process, then, is cyclical and self-fulfilling.
-The net result in the 2016 campaign is that, at every debate, poll standing has put Donald Trump standing center stage.
+The net result in the 2016 primary campaign was that, at every debate, poll standing has put Donald Trump standing center stage.
 And consequently, the MSM is, in effect, choosing the Republican nominee.

 So much for the "free examination of public characters and measures."
 When confronted with the next headline or talkinghead report about the latest poll results, caveat emptor!See Mark Alexander's essays, "Pollaganda: The Fourth Estate and Public Opinion."